sigreen-nokia/gazoo/README.md

 ## pre requisits

-* you just need to install Ubuntu's Docker, or on Mac Docker Desktop
+* you just need to install Ubuntu's Docker, or on Mac and Windows Docker Desktop
 * then follow the steps below

 ## The simplest way to get started: just run my docker image